How a Psychologist Can Help You Lose Weight

-- Practice Mindful Eating.
-What does this actually mean I hear you ask?
-Try observing the textures, taste, smell and even sound, enjoy and savour the food.
+- Be sure to notice what food you are eating.
+Observe the textures, taste, smell and even sound.
 The more you observe, often the more satisfied you feel.

-- Weigh up your options.
-If you are unsure of the caloric value of what you are about to devour, look it up, as often this information is quite enlightening and can clarify a source of previously discounted kilojoules.
+- Be mindful of the energy content of food and drinks.
+If unsure, look it up as often this information is quite enlightening and can clarify a source of previously discounted kilojoules.
 Don’t mistake fat free or gluten free for being kilojoule free!

-- Wait and See.
+- Observe your inner experience.
 Research indicates that it takes on average 15-20 minutes for the stretch receptors in our stomach to send a message of satiety to our brain.
 So before you rush off for a second helping, maybe wait and see.

-- Be Kind to Yourself.
-Take a self compassionate viewpoint and be aware of your self-talk.
+- Finally be mindful of your self talk.
+Take a self compassionate viewpoint.
 Gently encourage yourself as you would a friend if you make some poorer choices or do not have the expected weight loss.
 Avoid the “all or nothing approach” as many people will give up their new regime as soon as they have missed something.

 Remember, to win the war, you may need to lose a few battles.

 Each day is a new experience and presents a new opportunity.